pbakondy/cordova-plugin-screensize/README.md

 ## Browser Platform Quirks

 The plugin returns the dimensions of the viewport.
-The `diameter` value is null because you can't get the real physical dimensions or the actual DPI of the browser ( [see](http://stackoverflow.com/a/21767407) ).
+You can't get the real physical dimensions or the actual DPI of the browser ( [see](http://stackoverflow.com/a/21767407) ).

 Return values: